filakhtov/nand2tetris/README.md

 opportunity to handle I/O using the machine language.
 When any keyboard button is pressed, every single screen pixel will be progressively lit.
 Once the button is released, all pixels will progressively turn off.

+The fifth and the final hardware project consists of the CPU, Memory and a whole computer chips.

+The `Memory.hdl` represents a RAM chip plus keyboard and screen memory mapping.
+Given an address the memory chip will output a currently pressed keyboard character, screen region or RAM register, depending on the address.
+If the load bit is set and the address points either to a screen region or RAM region, the Memory chip will write `in` bits into the respective region.